bachidester/OlivineHugoniot/README.md

 "Olivine data analysis" uses Monte Carlo methods to fit Us-up and T-Us data on the principal olivine Hugoniot.

 "Predictive Impedance Match Calculation" uses the Us-up fit of olivine from 'Olivine data analysis" with the known equations of state of aluminum and quartz to calculate the shock state of sample stacks for a given flyer velocity on the Z Machine.

+The rest of the files are needed to run the codes.